indeedeng/iwf/README.md

 A _long-running process_ is called **`ObjectWorkflow`**.

-iWF enables the building of long-running applications by implementing the Workflow interface, e.g. in Java [Java](https://github.com/indeedeng/iwf-java-sdk/blob/main/src/main/java/io/iworkflow/core/ObjectWorkflow.java).
+iWF enables the building of long-running applications by implementing the Workflow interface, e.g. in [Java](https://github.com/indeedeng/iwf-java-sdk/blob/main/src/main/java/io/iworkflow/core/ObjectWorkflow.java).
 An implementation of the interface is referred to as a `WorkflowDefinition`, consisting below components: